junit-team/junit5/Prototype-Running-Tests.md

 ### Single Test Class

 One way to use the `JUnit5` runner is to annotate a JUnit 5 test class with `@RunWith(JUnit5.class)` directly.
 Please note that the tests are annotated with `org.junit.gen5.api.Test` (JUnit 5), not `org.junit.Test` (JUnit 4).
-Moreover, in this case the test class has to be `public` because otherwise the IDEs won't recognize it as a test class.
+Moreover, in this case the test class must be `public` because; otherwise, the IDEs won't recognize it as a test class.

 ```java
 package com.example;